google/fonts/cc-by-sa/knowledge/modules/using_type/lessons/vertical_spacing_and_line_height_in_design_systems/content.md

 ### Upcoming CSS feature, leading-trim

 For the web, a CSS feature called [leading-trim](https://www.w3.org/TR/css-inline-3/#propdef-leading-trim) is currently in proposal that actually trims a text node to pre-defined properties.
-You can choose from cap-height, x-height, baseline, [descender](/glossary/ascenders_descenders), or default line-height to clip the top and bottom of the node to these values, much like you can on Android.
+You'll be able to choose from cap-height, x-height, baseline, [descender](/glossary/ascenders_descenders), or default line-height to clip the top and bottom of the node to these values, much like you can on Android.
 This will help ensure consistent spacing and even introduce the ability for better baseline alignment within the web.
 For more information, please read [“Leading-Trim: The Future of Digital Typesetting”](https://medium.com/microsoft-design/leading-trim-the-future-of-digital-typesetting-d082d84b202) by Ethan Wang.

 <figure>